 Summer is the season for fireworks, as they appear not just on the Fourth of July but also at summer fairs, festivals and sporting events.
 While fireworks can be enjoyable to watch and can be a great way to commemorate a celebration, fireworks can also be dangerous when the proper safety precautions are not followed.

-Recently, an accident at a fireworks show that occurred 35 miles northeast of Pittsburgh illustrated the dangers associated with attending a fireworks event.
+Recently, an accident at a firework show that occurred 35 miles northeast of Pittsburgh illustrated the dangers associated with attending a fireworks event.

 According to news reports, the fireworks show was being presented at a local area high school in western PA on the Fourth of July.